killercup/scribbles/_posts/2017-08-31-rust-cli-tips.md

 ## Error handling

-Just use [`error-chain`].
-Honestly, it's that good.
+Right now, you can probably just use [`error-chain`].
+It's a good library.
 It might appear to be a bit magical[^macro-magic] at first, but in 90% of my code it was really straightforward to use.
+Towards the end of 2017, the [`failure`] crate was published, which takes a different approach to error-chain, and solves some of the usual issues with it.
+As it's still very new, so I'll not recommend it just yet, but in the future, I might update this post to do so.

 [^macro-magic]: If you are afraid of macro-heavy code, you can use [cargo-expand] to see what concrete code the macro generates.